p2panda/handbook/website/docs/specification/replication.md

 `version` is the version of the replication protocol the peer supports, all following messages and mechanisms are related to that version.
 The first version is `1`.
 `timestamp` represents the UNIX timestamp of the moment the announcement message has been created.
 Strictly speaking it does not need to be a real timestamp but MUST always be larger than the previously published one.
-`schema_id[]` is a list of [schema][schema] ids the peer is announcing its interest in.
+`schema_id[]` is a list of [schemas][schemas] ids the peer is announcing its interest in.

 - Every peer is represented by exactly only one announcement state.
 On arrival of a new `Announce` message the previous state gets replaced with the latest one.
 - To understand which `Announce` message is the latest, the receiving peer compares the new `timestamp` with the current one.
 If an `Announce` message arrived with a smaller or equal `timestamp` it gets ignored, if it is larger the new state replaces the old one.
 - Through this peers can safely broadcast announcements while still making sure that the order is preserved, even when messages arrive out-of-order or too late.
-- Peers can "unannounce" their interest in certain data by removing the [schema][schema] id in the new announcement messages.
-They can remove all announcements by simply sending an announcement message without any [schema][schema] ids.
+- Peers can "unannounce" their interest in certain data by removing the [schemas][schemas] id in the new announcement messages.
+They can remove all announcements by simply sending an announcement message without any [schemas][schemas] ids.
-- In the future this message can also include additional parameters, where data can be included or excluded based on the public key of an author or a certain sub-set of the data based on [documents][documents] ids, even specific requirements like text searches are imaginable ("I'm interested in data containing the word x in [schema][schema] S"), similar to the filters of the current [documents][documents] GraphQL API.
+- In the future this message can also include additional parameters, where data can be included or excluded based on the public key of an author or a certain sub-set of the data based on [documents][documents] ids, even specific requirements like text searches are imaginable ("I'm interested in data containing the word x in [schemas][schemas] S"), similar to the filters of the current [documents][documents] GraphQL API.

 ## 2. Replication